Max Murray

 Max Murray (7 November 1935 – 5 September 2016) was a Scottish footballer.

 Career

 Murray began his career at Queen's Park, before moving to Ibrox in 1955.
 His scoring debut came on 13 August 1955 in a Scottish League Cup match against Falkirk which the club won 5–0.
 He had a very successful spell at Rangers, winning two Scottish league championships and finishing top scorer three times in a row.
-He amassed 121 goals in just 154 and on 24 October 1956 he scored Rangers' first ever goal in European competition, an equaliser in a European Cup first round match against OGC Nice at Ibrox, a match Rangers won 2–1.
+He amassed 121 goals in just 154 games and on 24 October 1956 he scored Rangers' first ever goal in European competition, an equaliser in a European Cup first round match against OGC Nice at Ibrox, a match Rangers won 2–1.

 He left Rangers in 1962 for West Bromwich Albion, but he only lasted a season in English football before he moved back to Scotland.

 On 5 September 2016, Rangers announced that Murray had died aged 80.